top of page

 What would Emerson think?
 What would John Muir do in the face of the dystopian world?

-In the April 23 issue of the New York Review of Books there was a feature article by Caroline Fraser titled The Throwaway Planet- where she reviews three books on the subject.
+In the April 23 issue of the New York Review of Books there was a feature article by Caroline Fraser titled The Throwaway Planet where she reviews three books on the subject.
 The facts are grim and astounding.
 The cruise ship industry comes off as just one of the culprits.
-Those humongous floating luxury liners have finite exisitence and then they need to be scraped and dismantled; China used to do it but stopped as they realized the environmental effect were just too bad.
-The recyling of used electronics is grim and horrible for those woriking in such toxic hell holes.
+Those humongous floating luxury liners have a finite existence and then they need to be scrapped and dismantled; China used to do it but stopped as they realized the environmental effect were just too bad.
+The recyling of used electronics is grim and horrible for those working in such toxic hell holes.

 Data centers are also in the news locally and nationally - and not without environmental impact as part of the stories.
 This insidious foisting of even more technology is part of the problem.
-It engenders even more dependence on fossil fues and data centers are even encouraging a resurrgence in nuclear energy.
-We defeated an LNG plant near my hometown in Pennsyvania only to have it be considered for a data center.
-It is heartening however to see locals in Bradford County, PA rise up against this influx as they are here in Tompkins County, NY.
+It engenders even more dependence on fossil fuels and data centers are even encouraging a resurgence in nuclear energy.
+We defeated an LNG plant near my hometown in Pennsylvania only to have the location thereafter considered for a data center.
+It is heartening, however, to see locals in Bradford County, PA rise up against this influx as they are here in Tompkins County, NY.

-Above- an allegorical work by the author address the global choices to be made- This oil from circa 1990 titled, "One Earth to Live on, Many Worlds to Choose From."
+Above- an allegorical work by the author addresses the global choices to be made.
+This oil from circa 1990 is titled, "One Earth to Live on, Many Worlds to Choose From."

 Where does this leave us on Earth Day 2026?
-Well it is a mixed bag at best.
-Emerson's transcendence is still with us and offers a vision the spriritual in art and life.
-And we see effective infrastructures meeting our needs -somehat.
+It is a mixed bag at best.
+Emerson's transcendence is still with us and offers a vision of the spiritual in art and life.
+And we see effective infrastructures somewhat meeting our needs.
 I am impressed out how our local recyling center takes care of our detritus.
-Still, the overwhelming of the Earth's capacity seems forebodeing.
+Still, the overwhelming of the Earth's capacity is foreboding.

-Fortunatley for artists we can still invoke and contemplate the beauty of Emerson's transdendent and hopeful vision.
-In fact, one of the take aways of Green's book is Emerson's hope for renewal.
-For Emerson, landscape became a metaphor for renewal- especially after the American Civil War.
-Today as I painted out doors in downtonwn Ithaca, the spring light and burgeoning green of new buds and flowers.
-There is hope of renewal in the silent spring of nature, the evanescence of light, the beauty of stately Victorian architecture or in the community of neigborhoods.
+Fortunately for artists, we can still invoke and contemplate the beauty of Emerson's transdendent and hopeful vision.
+In fact, one of the takeaways of Green's book is Emerson's hope for renewal.
+For Emerson, landscape became a metaphor for renewal, especially after the American Civil War.
+Today I painted outdoors in downtown Ithaca with the spring light and burgeoning green of new buds and flowers.
+There is hope of renewal in the silent spring of nature, the evanescence of light, the beauty of stately Victorian architecture and in the community of neigborhoods.

 Above- The author painting a plein air oil study of a view along Six Mile Creek in Ithaca, NY.